xiaoyang-sde/knowledge-base/computer-science/computer-systems/machine-level-programming.md

 #### Assembly Code View

 - Program Counter: The address in memory of the next instruction to be executed
-- Register file: 16 named locations storing 64-bit values
+- Integer register file: 16 named locations storing 64-bit values (addresses or integer data)
-- Condition codes: Status information about most recent arithmetic or logical operation
+- Condition codes: Status information about most recent arithmetic or logical operation (implement if and while statements)
-- Memory: Store code and user data (Byte addressable array)
+- Vector register: Hold one or more integer or floating-point values
+- Memory (Addressable byte array): The executable machine code for the program, information required by the OS, a run-time stack for managing procedure calls and returns, and blocks of memory allocated by user (`malloc`)

 #### Turning C into Object Code